Kumi Community Fund

 Fuel saving initiatives

-One of our church members is the Secretary of Interplast UK , which runs two-week long surgical missions in countries such as Uganda, India and Pakistan.
+We also support the work of Interplast UK , which runs two-week long surgical missions in countries such as Uganda, India and Pakistan.
 Medical staff are all volunteers.

 They take their own medical supplies and work along-side local staff.
 This work alleviates the pain, disfigurement and disability caused by cleft lip/palate, burns and other conditions.
 Church members send toys for children and gifts for patients and staff.